Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 What’s the solution for failed cases involving untreated lateral or accessory canals?

-Once the untreated canal(s) has been identified, it may be possible to successfully retreat the case conventionally.
-In some cases, surgical retreatment Explained. (a process where the problematic portion of the root is trimmed off) may be needed.
+Once the untreated canal(s) has been identified, it may be possible to successfully retreat the tooth conventionally (repeat its original root canal treatment process).

 3) Cracked roots.